 One thing we loved about the Casio PX-770 digital piano is the value for money that it comes with.
 It’s because most digital piano upgrades come bearing high prices as a result of improved features and build quality.

-However, the PX-770 is affordable and still has the essence of an upgrade both in its build and features.
+However, the piano is affordable and still has the essence of an upgrade both in its build and features.
 The grand piano sounds together with effective key action, provide you with an authentic piano playing experience.

 There’s also the 128-note polyphony count that allows you to play some of the most complex music pieces on the PX-770.